 Start Slow: Running may seem a little intimidating, but it doesn’t have to be.
 Along with a little effort and willingness to try, you may want to try walking first and progressing to jogging.

 Try Interval Training: Interval training can be beneficial as you build your endurance, even for the most seasoned runners.
 Below are suggestions to help you get started with interval training.

-- Beginners: Run for 10 to 30 seconds, follow with a 1-2 minute walk
+- Beginners: Run for 10 to 30 seconds, follow with a one-to-two-minute walk

-- Intermediate: Run for 1 to 5 minutes, follow with a 1-2 minute walk
+- Intermediate: Run for one-to-five minutes, follow with a one-to-two-minute walk

-- Experienced: Run for 6 to 8 minutes, follow with 30 seconds to 1-minute walk
+- Experienced: Run for six-to-eight minutes, follow with 30 seconds to one-minute walk

 Join a Club: If you don’t have any friends or family who are willing to join you, you can also join a running group in your area or start your own.
 Check to see if your job has any incentives for being active.